Accommodation strategies

 Recall

-• Encourage the use of recording devices to provide playback of information discussed at meetings if appropriate.
+• Encourage recording devices that provide playback of information discussed at meetings if appropriate.

 • Allow the use of digital organizers or handwritten notes as ongoing to-do lists, marking off items as they are completed.

-• Provide instructions and assignments in writing to help provide clarity and improved ability for recall.
+• Give instructions and assignments in writing to help provide clarity and improved ability for recall.

 • Set up regular reminders of upcoming milestones, appointments or deadlines.